 Add the milk and UV Cake Vodka to the vanilla pudding mix in the bowl.
 Stir it constantly for 2 minutes using the whisk.

-Pour the jello into the jello shot cups so they are about half full.
+Pour (or spoon) the pudding into the jello shot cups so they are about half full.

 Bring some water to a boil.